 “Yes, many babies will progress through many phases of development, adapt, and learn to sleep just fine.
 However, 35% of children less than two years old have challenges with sleep,” opines Ramirez.

 A new parent often complains about their baby waking up every hour through the night.
 It can be exhausting for parents when this goes on for months.
-There might be many reasons why babies keep waking up frequently.
+There might be many reasons for restless sleep in babies.
 Finding the underlying cause and working on fixing it can save you from disturbed sleep.
 The tips mentioned above can help you train your baby to sleep for longer hours at a stretch.
 However, be consistent with your efforts to yield results.

 Infographic: Babies’ Waking Up Patterns And Encouraging Night Sleep